aflueckiger/KED2025/ked/materials/installation_guide.md

     wsl --install -d Ubuntu
     ```

-    If something doesn't work, search for `Turn Windows feature on or off` in the menu, and ensure that `Windows Subsystem for Linux` is enabled (see @fig:figure_wsl).
+    If something doesn't work, search for `Turn Windows feature on or off` in the menu, and ensure that `Windows Subsystem for Linux` is enabled (see @fig-conf-wsl).
 You have to restart the computer after enabling.

 2. Reboot your computer to complete the installation of WSL and Ubuntu.